Modulational instability of periodic standing waves in the derivative NLS equation: Periodic standing waves in the case of

 \subsection{Case: $c^2 < 4b$}

 If $d \in (d_-,0)$ (see the left panel of Fig. \ref{figF}), then the roots of $Q$ are all real and ordered as

 The exact analytical expression for the periodic wave solutions is given by (\ref{3.14}) for $\rho$ in $[u_2,u_1]$.
-The period of the periodic wave is $L = 2 K(k) \mu^{-1}$.
+The period of the periodic wave is $L = 2 K(k) \nu^{-1}$.
 The roots of $P(\lambda)$ in (\ref{3.22}) form two quadruplets of complex-conjugate eigenvalues in (\ref{configuration-1}) with $\alpha_1 = \alpha_2$ in (\ref{3.27}).

 As $d \to d_-$, we have $u_2 \to u_1$ and $\beta_2 \to 0$ in (\ref{3.27}), hence one quadruplet persists in the limit but the other coalesces on the real axis.
 This corresponds to the constant-amplitude wave.
 As $d \to 0$, we have $u_2 \to u_3 = 0$ and $\beta_2 \to \beta_1$ in (\ref{3.27}), hence two quadruplets coalesce in the complex plane to a single quadruplet.
-This corresponds to the solitary wave (\ref{standing-wave})--(\ref{soliton}).
+This corresponds to the solitary wave (\ref{soliton}).

-For $d \in (d_-,0)$, we find four typical configurations for the Floquet spectrum shown in Figure \ref{figure1-4}: (a) with four spectral bands intersecting the real axis, (b) with four spectral bands intersecting the imaginary axis, (c) with two spectral bands intersecting the real axis and two spectral bands intersecting the imaginary axis, and (d) with no intersections with the real or imaginary axes.
-The first three cases lead to a double figure-8 of the stability spectrum: one figure-8 is embedded within another.
+For $d \in (d_-,0)$, we find four typical configurations for the Floquet spectrum of the KN spectral problem (\ref{lax-1-intro}) shown in Figure \ref{figure1-4} (left): (a) with four spectral bands intersecting the real axis, (b) with four spectral bands intersecting the imaginary axis, (c) with two spectral bands intersecting the real axis and two spectral bands intersecting the imaginary axis, and (d) with no intersections with the real or imaginary axes.
+The first three cases lead to a double figure-8 of the stability spectrum shown in Fig. \ref{figure1-4} (right): one figure-8 is embedded within another.
 The last case leads to a butterfly figure.
 Both figure-8 and the butterfly figure were observed for the periodic standing waves of nontrivial phase in the NLS equation \cite{DS}.
 Each case leads to the modulational instability of the periodic standing waves according to Definition \ref{def-stab}.

 If $d \in (0,d_+)$, the roots of $Q(\rho)$ are all real and ordered by

 The exact analytical expression for the periodic wave solutions is given by (\ref{3.14}) for $\rho$ in $[0,u_1]$.
 However, the case when $\rho(x)$ may vanish corresponds to the case of the sign-indefinite $R(x)$.
 If $u_2 = 0$ is used in the expression (\ref{3.14}), the expression can be written as